flight-recorder/health-report/README.md

 ==============================================================================
 </pre>

-# Getting Started
+# Build Instructions

-To run Health Report as a Java agent, a jar-file must first be built:

     $ cd src
     $ javac HealthReport.java
     $ jar cmf META-INF/MANIFEST.MF health-report.jar .

-The jar-file can be used with the -javaagent option together with the program that is going to be monitored:
+# Getting Started

+To run Health Report as a Java agent:

-    $ java -javaagent:health-report.jar MyApp
+    $ java -javaagent:health-report.jar com.example.MyApp

-To run Health Report as a single-file program, specify the source file together with a target.
+To run Health Report as a single-file program:

-    $ java HealthReport.java <target>

-The target can be a class, name of a .jar-file, a pid, a recording, a repository, or a network address.
-For example:

-    $ java -XX:StartFlightRecording com.example.MyApp
-    $ java HealthReport.java MyApp

-If a stream can't be created, for example, if the target process hasn't started, the Health Report will retry until the target becomes available.
-This is a convenience so that Health Report doesn't need to be restarted every time the target process is restarted.

-# Targets

-#### Repository

-    $ java HealthReport.java /directory/recording.jfr
-    $ java HealthReport.java /repository/
-    $ java HealthReport.java /repository/2021_03_30_09_48_31_60185
+    $ java HealthReport.java <source>

-The location of the repository for the target process can be specified using -XX:FlightRecordOptions

-    $ java -XX:StartFlightRecording -XX:FlightRecordingOptions:repository=<directory> ...

-#### Program name and PID
+The source is where events are streamed from.
+It can be a Java process, repository directory, network address, recording file, or itself.

     $ java HealthReport.java MyApplication

+    $ java HealthReport.java --debug MyApplication

+    $ java HealthReport.java --scroll MyApplication

+    $ java HealthReport.java --timeout 5 MyApplication

     $ java HealthReport.java com.example.MyApplication

     $ java HealthReport.java example.module/com.example.MyApplication

+    $ java HealthReport.java application.jar

-    $ java HealthReport.java example.jar
+    $ java HealthReport.java /programs/application.jar

-The target will match against the end of the program name, typically the class with the main method.
-If the target process isn't running with Flight Recorder, it can be started using the jcmd tool located in JAVA_HOME:

-    $ jcmd <name|pid> JFR.start

-If there are multiple program with the same name, It's possible to use the PID instead:

     $ java HealthReport.java 4711

-A list of Java processes and their PIDs is displayed if HealthReport.java started without any arguments:
+    $ java HealthReport.java /repository/

-    $ java HeathReport.java
+    $ java HealthReport.java /repository/2021_03_30_09_48_31_60185

-Processes that are running with JFR enabled are prefixed with [JFR].
-If the process is not running with JFR, it is not possible to stream data from it.

-#### Network address

     $ java HealthReport.java example.com:7091

     $ java HealthReport.java 127.0.0.1:7092

     $ java HealthReport.java [0:0:0:0:0:0:0:1]:7093
-    $ java HealthReport.java --timeout 30 localhost:7094

-The network address is concatenation of the host and port separated by ':'.
-To be able to connect, the management agent must be started machine with the following properties:

-    $ java -Dcom.sun.management.jmxremote.port=7091 -Dcom.sun.management.jmxremote.authenticate=false
-           -Dcom.sun.management.jmxremote.ssl=false MyApp

-It's also possible to start the agent on already running process using the jcmd tool:

-    $ jcmd MyApp ManagementAgent.start jmxremote.port=7091 jmxremote.authenticate=false jmxremote.ssl=false

-More information on how to setup the management server can be found here https://docs.oracle.com/en/java/javase/16/management/monitoring-and-management-using-jmx-technology.html.
-Health Report doesn't support ssl and authentication, so it can't be used in an insecure environment.

-#### Recording file

     $ java HealthReport.java recording.jfr

-    $ java HealthReport.java /recordings/perf.jfr
+    $ java HealthReport.java /directory/perf.jfr

-By specifying --replay-speed, it's possible to determine how fast the recording should be played back.
-A speed of 1 will, replay the events in the same pace as they were recorded.
-A speed of 10, will replay them ten times as fast.

-    $ java HealthReposrt.java --replay-speed 10 recording.jfr
+    $ java HealthReport.java --replay-speed 10 recording.jfr

-By default, events are replayed at their maximum speed.

-#### Self

     $ java HealthReport.java self

-It's possible to specify 'self' to make Health Report connect to itself.
-It usually results in few events and is mostly useful for debugging purposes.

-# Options

-It's possible to specify options for both the Java agent and the single-file program.
-The Java agent uses ',' and '=' as delimiters instead of whitespace characters, for example:

-     $ java -javaagent:health-report.jar=--scroll,--debug,--timeout=20 MyApp

-#### --scroll

-The program will by default use ANSI characters to reposition the cursor after each update.
-To override that behavior, --scroll can be specified.

-Example:

-    $ java --scroll HealthReport.java MyApp

-On Windows, scrolling is the default behavior.

-#### --timeout <integer>

-If the target process becomes unresponsive, for example if it has crashed or the network connection dies, the program will try to reconnect.
-Timeout specify how long the program should wait before it should close the current stream and start a new.
-The default timeout 15 s.

-Example:

-    $ java --timeout 5 HealthReport.java MyApp

-#### --debug

-If the program is not able to start a stream against the target, you can specify --debug to see what the problem  was.

-Example:

-    $ java --debug HealthReport.java MyApp

-# Modification

-The output can easily be changed by modifying the template string in HealthReport.java.
-To create a new data point, create a static fields and use the field name in the template.
-To see a list of event names and fields, you can use the jfr-tool located in JAVA_HOME:

-   $ jfr metadata recording.jfr
+If the source is a network address running a JMX management agent, Health Report starts a recording on the host.
+Otherwise, it must be started manually, for example using -XX:StartFlightRecording.

+If a stream can't be created, for example, if the source process hasn't started yet, Health Report will retry until the source becomes available.

+For more detailed information see [usage](https://github.com/flight-recorder/health-report/blob/master/Usage.md).

 # Known issues

-##### Sometimes the "Top Allocation Methods" table is empty
+##### The "Top Allocation Methods" table is empty

 In JDK 16, a new allocation event with less overhead was introduced (jdk.ObjectAllocationSample).
 This means the table will be empty for earlier release where the event is not available.

-##### Sometimes there is no timestamp at the top
+##### The timestamp is missing

-The displayed timestamp comes from jdk.Flush event which is not enabled by default.
-It Health Report is running as a Java agent or it connects to network host it is automatically turned.
-It is not possible to turn on when running against directory or a file.
+The displayed timestamp at the top of Health Report comes from jdk.Flush event which is not enabled when using -XX:StartFlightRecording.
+If Health Report is running as a Java agent, or it connects to over JMX, it is automatically enabled.
+It is not possible to turn the event on when streaming from a directory or a file.